-When you invalidate the cache, PyCharm removes the cache files for all project even run in the current version of the IDE.
+When you invalidate the cache, PyCharm removes the cache files for all projects ever run in the current version of the IDE.
 The files will be recreated the next time you open these projects.

 Note the following before you proceed: